nschloe/nschloe.github.io/_posts/2023-11-16-the-state-of-math-in-markdown.md

     a compiler's standpoint, and gives you better info in case of an error.
 In fact the creator of TeX, Donald Knuth, [perfers the begin-end syntax.](https://tex.stackexchange.com/questions/510/are-and-preferable-to-dollar-signs-for-math-mode#comment61028_510)

-[^2]:
-    I will update the samples and table once in a while to keep track of new developments.